calmyao/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](https://discuss.gradle.org).

+### Deprecation of `-a`

+`-a`/`--no-rebuild` option was introduced in very early version of Gradle.
+Now it was deprecated and is scheduled to be removed in Gradle 5.0.

 <!--
 ### Example deprecation
 -->